tt5321/Community-Event-Finder/README.md

 # Community-Event-Finder
-A community event finder that allows users to filter events based on event type, mode, duration, and related topics, and displays the results on a web page.
+A community event finder that allows users to filter events based on event type, mode, duration, and related topics, and displays the results in chronological order on a web page.

-# Visit website (public)
+# Visit Deployed Website (public)
 Visit: https://tt5321.github.io/Community-Event-Finder/

-# Setting up in development mode (local)
+# Setting Up in Development Mode (local)
 1. Download the zip file and unzip
 2. Install modules
     ```